 Follow-up: Demolition of WWII-era building at the Waterways Experiment Station, Vicksburg, Mississippi

-In the last essay, I showed some photographs of Building 2025, one of the "temporary" structures erected in World War II at the Waterways Experiment Station.
+In the last post, I showed some photographs of Building 2025, one of the "temporary" structures erected in World War II at the Waterways Experiment Station in Vicksburg, Mississippi.
 I am glad I stopped to record what was left because on July 8, 2011, the backhoe started tearing it down.

 It does not take long for a machine to tear down wood walls.
 But the floor was well made; the tractors drove on it without it collapsing.